Oven Roasted Chestnuts are amongst the easiest 1-ingredient thing to make on Earth. You will not regret learning how to make these beauties.

 Notch the chestnuts making a horizontal cut of about 1 inch (2.5 cm).

 After cooking this Roasted Chestnuts Recipe, they will leave an aroma in your kitchen that is fantastic!
 I think this is the best way to roast chestnuts.
+The best method is the one that can easily be made at home without too much equipment and ingredients, which in this recipe is only ONE!

 - Clean towel